7 Things That You Must Discuss In Every Performance Review

 The purpose of a performance review discussion is to understand the performance of an employee in the core business areas.
 The responsibilities and actions performed by an employee in accomplishing the tasks and any other initiatives taken by them to drive the team and the organization towards their objectives.

-It is important to understand the things to discuss during performance review to make it streamlined and employee centered.
-The below points will help you in making your next review meeting more stratigized and focused on the employee’s improvement.
+It is important to understand the things to discuss during the performance review to make it streamlined and employee-centered.
+The below points will help you in making your next review meeting more strategized and focused on the employee’s improvement.

-It is important to understand the subtleties of performance reviews to make it streamlined and employee centered.
-Here is the list of 7 things you must cover in every performance discussion to let your employees have fair and accurate understanding of their performance.
+It is important to understand the subtleties of performance reviews to make it streamlined and employee-centered.
+Here is the list of 7 things you must cover in every performance discussion to let your employees have a fair and accurate understanding of their performance.

 Always remember to acknowledge the good work that your employees do or find something good about your direct reports to talk about in a performance review meeting.
-It is important for them to understand that you are monitoring both the positive and negative aspects of their performance.
+They need to understand that you are monitoring both the positive and negative aspects of their performance.
 Moreover, this helps you make them feel comfortable with the conversation.

 A leader always lets people know about their shortcomings and shows them a way to improve themselves.
 It is very important for you as a manager to recognize and talk about your employees’ gaps in knowledge.
 This helps them understand what is expected of them and evaluate themselves better.